 Small cages are very bad, even in the short term, because they can develop behavioral problems in many rabbits.
 Just like dogs and cats, it is strongly recommended to have your rabbit sterilized.
 In fact, in females, this eliminates a very high case of mortality from uterine cancer.
 This also prevents excess hormones and the not always pleasant character that comes with it.
 This also very often allows your rabbit to be clean in the litter box.
 You should know that a sterilized rabbit has a longer lifespan, which is around 8 to 12 years.
 So yes, have your rabbit sterilized.

-At the ALSA shelter, the adoption fees for a rabbit are $195 (male) and $225 (female), sterilization included.
+At the ALSA shelter, the adoption fees for a rabbit are $200 (male) and $225 (female), sterilization included.
 In addition, we have a team of experts who are there to support you in your adoption journey, and to answer your questions afterwards.
 In addition, it is important to mention that when you adopt from a shelter, you give a second hope to a rabbit who has not had the chance to have found his forever family.

 My goal here is not to discourage you from adopting a rabbit, far from it.
 He could very well be your best companion.
 My goal is rather to make you aware of the responsibilities that adopting a rabbit entails.
 Now, when you pass Easter farms, with lots of little bunnies available for adoption, you'll know that most will either be released into the parks, fighting for their lives, or stuck in a cage far too small for them, bored to death, or dropped off in a box at a shelter near you because they were “too high maintenance”.
-And you will ask yourself if you really want to encourage an industry that prefers profit to the life of a small living being.
-If you too find that it is cruel and immoral, that you have learned a lot by reading this article and that you will continue to think before adopting impulsively, I will give you back your 100 points for Gryffindor.
+And you will ask yourself if you really want to encourage an industry that prefers profit to the life of a small living beings.
+If you too find that it is cruel and immoral, that you have learned a lot by reading this article and that you will continue to think before adopting impulsively, I will give you back your 100 points for Gryffindor.😊

 Stephanie